 Mix a love of eating with a desire to live a long, healthy life what do you get?
-Probably the average 21st century person looking for a way to continue enjoying food despite insufficient exercise and/or an age-related decline in caloric needs.
+Probably the average 21st-century person looking for a way to continue enjoying food despite insufficient exercise and/or an age-related decline in caloric needs.

-Enter intermittent fasting, a topic that has found it’s way into most news sources, from National Institutes of Health (NIH) and Proceedings of the National Academy of Sciences publications to WebMD and even the popular press.
+Enter intermittent fasting, a topic that has found its way into most news sources, from National Institutes of Health (NIH) and Proceedings of the National Academy of Sciences publications to WebMD and even the popular press.
 For instance, National Public Radio’s “The Salt” writers have tried and written about their experiences with dietary restriction.

-While fasting has enjoyed fad-like popularity the past several years, it is not new.
+While fasting has enjoyed fad-like popularity over the past several years, it is not new.
 Fasting, whether purposely not eating or eating a restricted diet, has been practiced for 1,000s of years.
 What is new is research studies from which we are learning the physiologic effects of fasting and other forms of decreased nutrient intake.

-You may have heard the claims that fasting makes people smarter, more focused and thinner?
+You may have heard the claims that fasting makes people smarter, more focused, and thinner.
 Researchers today are using cell and animal models, and even human subjects, to measure biochemical responses at the cellular level to restricted nutrient intake and meal timing, in part to prove/disprove such claims (1,2).

 I confess to coveting those benefits, but fasting is no piece of cake.
 I’d like to understand how intermittent eating affects cellular processing and physiology.
-To that end, here are a two recent reports:
+To that end, here are two recent reports:

 In a 2017 report in Science Translational Medicine, “Fasting-mimicking diet and markers/risk factors for aging, diabetes, cancer and cardiovascular disease”, Wei et al. studied the results of caloric restriction on human volunteers.
 Their study involved 100 volunteers divided into two groups; One group followed an unrestricted diet for 3 months.
-The other group followed a FMD (fasting-mimicking diet), which was low in calories, sugars and protein but high in unsaturated fats.
+The other group followed an FMD (fasting-mimicking diet), which was low in calories, sugars, and protein but high in unsaturated fats.
 The FMD subjects consumed the special diet for 5 consecutive days per month, and ate an unrestricted diet the other 25 days of each month, for 3 months.
 The study participants ranged in age from 20 to 70 years of age.